Shr3K667/MYDFIR-Splunk101-Capstone-Report/README.md

 # Continuous improvement

+Threat mitigation and protection measures to be implemented based on a medium-to-long-term vision, following risk analysis and action prioritization

 ### MFA on RDP

 No second factor was in place despite RDP being exposed internally.
 Enforce MFA on all RDP endpoints — intra-LAN exposure is a real vector as demonstrated by this incident.
 Restrict RDP access to a dedicated jump host or VPN gateway.